offbynull/learn/Biology/input/input.md

 * left region is a solution of 25% sodium (solute) and 75% water (solvent).
 * right region is a solution of 75% sodium (solute) and 25% water (solvent).

-There'll be a net movement of some water molecules from the left region (lower solute concentration) to the right region (higher solute concentration).
+There will be a net movement of some water molecules from the left region (lower solute concentration) to the right region (higher solute concentration).

 ```{img}
 0307_Osmosis.jpg